Lenaert Jansz de Graeff: Sea Beggars

 Lenaert Jansz de Graeff emigrated to Bruges and traveled to England together with other emigrants to equip some warships there, which later combined under his command with the Geuzen fleet of Admiral William II de la Marck, Lord Lumey.
 Given these facts and according to a family tradition, Lenaert Jansz de Graeff is most likely identical "Monsieur de Graeff van Brugge", one of the Sea Beggars (Watergeuzen).
 De Graeff appears in a historical rendering for the first time in the fleet of the Watergeuzen in the autumn of 1571 as "Monsieur de Graeff van Brugge".
 He first plundered a ship from Emden coming from Brouage loaded with salt.
 The ship was towed with crew and cargo to Dover, and held there for seven weeks, until a ransom of 200 kronen was paid at Dover.
 In the next year, he equipped a few ships in England, after which he joined the Sea Beggars fleet of De la Mark, Lord Lumey.
 In March they cruises in the North Sea, and on April 1, 26 ships, including De Graeff's, managed to get into the Meuse estuary off Brielle through a heavy Storm.
 He took part with his ships in the Capture of Brielle on 1 April 1572, which was successful for the water creatures.
 He was deputy to Lord Lumey, along with Willem Bloys van Treslong.

-Dutch author Jaap van de Wal outlined his character in the historical novel De erfenis van de Grote Geus (De Graeffs friend Hendrick van Brederode).

 There is no further historical record of his life.
 Lenaert Jansz de Graeff died in exile before the year 1578.

+Dutch author Jaap van de Wal outlined his character in the historical novel De erfenis van de Grote Geus (De Graeffs friend Hendrick van Brederode).